 In the majority of mild TBI cases, symptoms are typically resolved in two to three weeks, though in some cases of mild TBI—as with the majority of moderate TBI—symptoms can last longer and interfere in daily functioning in subtle ways.

 - Impulsive behavior

 - Becoming more withdrawn

 In children there may be a decline in grades or behavioral disturbance.
 In adults there may be a decline in work performance or ability to keep up with household needs.

-If you suspect a TBI
+If you suspect a Traumatic Brain Injury

 If you or a loved one has an injury to the head with these symptoms, please contact your local emergency room or urgent care center immediately.
 The key to recovery from TBI is rest, limiting demanding activities, avoiding alcohol and avoiding activities that could lead to another blow to the head.

 For individuals who continue to experience these symptoms beyond one to two weeks, Gundersen offers the Traumatic Brain Injury Team.
-The team helps coordinate appropriate specialists from a variety of departments.
+The team helps coordinate appropriate specialists from a variety of departments including Inpatient Rehabilitation.
 They evaluate each individual and determine the best plan of care.
 The team talks with the individual, as well as family members and loved ones, about the physical and emotional effects that a TBI has on everyone involved.
 They provide information and put people in touch with local resources and a variety of services.